rpm-software-management/rpm/docs/manual/triggers.md

 Will put a trigger in package 'package' which runs when the installation status of either fileutils > 3.0 or perl < 1.2 is changed.
-The script will be run through /usr/bin/perl rather then /bin/sh (which is the default).
+The script will be run through /usr/bin/perl rather than /bin/sh (which is the default).

 ## An Unusual Case